AP Chem Unit 7 Progress Check MCQ: Everything You Need to Know

 After You're Done

 Actually read the explanations.
-AP Classroom gives you detailed feedback on every question, and this is where the real learning happens.
+In real terms, aP Classroom gives you detailed feedback on every question, and this is where the real learning happens.
 Even if you got something right, check the explanation — sometimes you got it right for the wrong reason, and that's dangerous because you won't know to fix it before the exam.

 Frequently Asked Questions